Iceland Travel - FAQ

 - Form of Government: Republic since June 17, 1944 (Independent since December 1, 1918)

-- For almost three months in summer there is continuous daylight in Iceland.
-This phenomenon is known as the "midnight sun".
+- For almost three months in summer there is continuous daylight, a phenomenon known as the "midnight sun"

 Where is Iceland?